 (information mainly taken from the ISI Book on NETs with a cross-reference from ENETS and UKINETS Guidelines)

-The ISI Book on Neuroendocrine Tumors 2016 (Woltering et al) confirms there are a number of syndromes associated directly and indirectly with NET Cancer and are described as individual syndromes according to their secretory hormones and peptides.
-The referenced publication expands on this list to aid diagnoses by including common presentations, associated tumour types and locations and the offending secreting hormones.
-You can see why NET Cancer is a diagnostic challenge!
+The ISI Book on Neuroendocrine Tumors 2016 (Woltering et al) confirms there are a number of syndromes associated directly and indirectly with NETs and are described as individual syndromes according to their secretory hormones and peptides.
+The reference publication expands on this list to aid diagnoses by including common presentations, associated tumour types and locations and the offending secreting hormones.
+You can see why Neuroendocrine Cancer is a diagnostic challenge!

-Carcinoid – a syndrome connected with conventional carcinoid locations (mainly small intestine, lung, stomach, appendix, rectum).
+Carcinoid – a syndrome connected with (mainly) serotonin secreting tumours in certain locations (mainly small intestine, lung, stomach, appendix, rectum).
 The key symptoms include diarrhoea, flushing of the skin (particularly the face), stomach cramping, heart problems such as palpitations, and wheezing.
-The syndrome is caused by the release of a number of hormones, in particular Serotonin, Bradykinin, Tachykinin (Substance P), Histamine, and Prostaglandins.
+The syndrome is actually caused by the release of a number of hormones, in particular Serotonin, Bradykinin, Tachykinin (Substance P), Histamine, and Prostaglandins.

-(there’s also a very rare instance of pancreatic based tumours producing carcinoid syndrome effects – according to ENETs less than 1% of all (so-called) ‘carcinoid tumours’)
+(there’s also a very rare instance of pancreatic based tumours producing carcinoid syndrome effects – according to ENETs less than 1% of all tumours associated with carcinoid syndrome)